-A crash of drums, a cloud of incense and a bursting paintbox of colours signal a welcome to so-called Hindu Street .
-Lined on either...
+Clouds of incense and a bursting paintbox of colours signal a welcome to so-called Hindu Street .
+Lined on either side with old houses,...

 Armenian Church of the Holy Resurrection